sindresorhus/locate-path/readme.md

 Type: `string`<br>
 Default: `file`<br>
-Allowed Values: `file` or `directory`
+Values: `file` `directory`

-Restricts the type of paths that can match.
+The type of paths that can match.

 ##### allowSymlinks

 Type: `boolean`<br>
 Default: `true`

-Allow symbolic links to match if they point to the requested path type.
+Allow symbolic links to match if they point to the chosen path type.

 ### locatePath.sync(paths, [options])